bigtoga/Project3/README.md

 * * * Sulfur content is considered an undesirable characteristic for both processing and end-product quality.
 Therefore, **sweet crude is typically more desirable and valuable than sour crude**.
 * * * West Texas Intermediate (WTI) crude oil is a good example of sweet crude oil, while oil from Canada and the U.S. Gulf Coast tends to be sour.
+* * Light and Heavy
+* * * oil’s relative density, based on the American Petroleum Institute (API) gravity
+* * * Light is inexpensive to produce
+* * * Heavy crude can’t be produced, transported, and refined by conventional methods

 Crude oil futures have a few classifications:
 **Light Sweet Crude Oil** is the most popular grade of crude oil being traded because it